guilfer-dev/easypi-ssh/README.md

  - Setup a wi-fi connection creating proper configuration file with SSID and Password informed by the user.

 **Important:**
-- This app will not validate the device or anything typed in the process when applying the configuration
+- The app will not validate the device or anything typed when applying the configuration
 - Only works in windows machines
 - Tested with Raspberry Pi OS using Windows 10 version 20H2